 Sugar is a highly addictive substance.
 Just like any other substance if you quit cod turkey you may experience some detoxification symptoms.
 These symptoms include feeling light-headed, headaches, mood swings, muscle aches, and exhaustion.
 When you decide to cut sugar out of your diet try cutting by only 50% the first week, and then by another 50% the following.
 This will make weaning yourself off sugar much more tolerable.

 Avoid Artificial Sugars

 When you decide to eliminate sugar from your diet try to avoid artificial sugars.
 Artificial sugars are found in most diet drinks, sugar-free candy, and fake sugar packets.
 Most of these artificial sugars contain a substance called Aspartame.
 Aspartame has been found to be more harmful than sugar when consumed over a long period of time.

 Having 0% sugar in your diet is almost impossible and not recommended.
 Fruits and vegetables contain good amounts of natural sugar that are needed in a well-balanced diet.
 Also, once you have curved your sugar cravings don’t be afraid to enjoy your favorite sugary desert a few times a week.
 The idea of eliminating sugar from your diet isn’t about 100% free sugar diet.
 It is most important to intake your daily sugar percentages from good whole foods vs empty calorie snacks like soda and cookies.

 Stick With It

 Lowering your sugar intake can almost seem like an impossible achievement.
 After you have worked hard for a while your cravings for sugary snacks will subside.
-Many people even find after an extended period of time their taste buds can’t handle sweet foods anymore.
+Many people even find after an stop-ed-black period of time their taste buds can’t handle sweet foods anymore.
 You may have originally needed a whole piece of cake to cure sugary cravings, after cutting sweets the natural sugar found in fruits may be all you need to cure your cravings.